 - Hives cannot be exposed to pesticides or other toxins commonly used in modern, broadacre agriculture. - Hives must be situated close to permanent water sources, or have access to water supplies in hot, dry conditions. - Bee access to native flowering flora and uncultivated public lands is critical to maintain adequate nutrition on which honey production relies.

 - Leptospermum (unspecified)

+- Leptospermum trinervium

+- Leptospermum polygalifolium

 - Leptospermum parvifolium

-- Leptospermum trinervium

 - Leptospermum divaricatum